Korean Fish Cake Soup

 Why you’ll love this recipe

 Tender, and chewy, that’s what a good fish cake should taste like.
-Paired with a simple but umami-packed anchovy broth, and you have a good meal to fill you right up.
+Paired with a simple but umami-packed anchovy broth, and you have a comforting meal to fill you right up.
 The broth is my favorite part – it’s light, refreshing, and a perfect way to wash down all the food.

 This is completely optional, but I like to add some long green peppers to the soup to give it a bit of a kick.
 Korean radish is usually added to the soup for a touch of natural sweetness so I highly recommend using them.
 The dish only takes 30 minutes to make, so you can serve this as a cozy meal whenever you like.
 Don’t forget to serve it with the dipping sauce for a burst of extra flavor!